Migrant worker evictions tear at Beijing’s backbone

 Urban industries like construction, domestic work and sanitation are almost completely staffed by migrants.

-“If every non-local were to actually be removed from cities like Beijing, Shanghai, and Guangzhou, these economic engines for the whole country would completely collapse,” he told Agence France-Presse.
+“If every non-local were to actually be removed from cities like Beijing, Shanghai, and Guangzhou, these economic engines for the whole country would completely collapse,” he told AFP.

 But that is exactly what is happening, said Li Ning, one of the 60,000 delivery drivers who criss-cross Beijing’s streets.